 In most cases, birds can be fed free-choice and eat as much as they need.
 Typically, birds have the ability to eat to their energy needs and will not overeat.
 However, in some instances feed may need to be restricted.
 If you have any questions on when to restrict feed intake, please contact us.

-There are only two supplements we recommend using.
+There is only one supplement we recommend using.

 - Free-choice oyster shell for birds that are producing eggs.
 This will ensure your birds lay a good quality egg with strong shells.

 Although our diets for young birds are high in protein, we do not have high-protein diets for mature birds for several reasons.